hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 ・Detect the event "browsingContext.domContentLoaded", display a message box.

-Open the Immediate Window to see the details of various events.
+・Open the Immediate Window to see the details of various events.
 ※Anything not beginning with an ID is received due to event detection.